-- 14.1 The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children if they see, hear or experience the effects of abuse. - 14.2 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+- 15.1 The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children if they see, hear or experience the effects of abuse. - 15.2 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 It includes people who have been or are married, are or have been civil partners, have agreed to marry one another or each have or have had a parental relationship in relation to the same child.
-It can include psychological, physical, sexual, financial and emotional abuse. - 14.3 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home. - 14.4 Children can witness and be adversely affected by domestic violence in their home life.
-Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 14.5 Where police have been called to a domestic violence incident where children are in the household and experienced that incident, the police will inform the DSL.
-This ensures that the school has up to date safeguarding information about the child. - 14.6 All staff are aware of the impact domestic violence can have on a child.
+It can include psychological, physical, sexual, financial and emotional abuse.

+- 15.3 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+This means children can also be victims of domestic abuse. - 15.4 Children can witness and be adversely affected by domestic violence in their home life.
+Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+All of which can have a detrimental and long term impact on their health, well-being, development, and ability to learn. - 15.5 Where police have been called to a domestic violence incident where children are in the household and experienced that incident, the police will inform the DSL.
+This ensures that the school has up to date safeguarding information about the child. - 15.6 All staff are aware of the impact domestic violence can have on a child.
 If any of our staff are concerned that a child has witnessed domestic abuse, they will report their concerns immediately to the DSL.

-15 Honour-Based abuse
+16 Honour-Based abuse

-- 15.1 So-called 'honour-based' abuse (HBA) encompasses actions taken to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing. - 15.2 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
-Our staff are aware of this dynamic and additional risk factors and we take them into consideration when deciding what safeguarding action to take. - 15.3 If staff are concerned that a child may be at risk of HBA or who has suffered from HBA, they should speak to the designated safeguarding lead.
+- 16.1 So-called 'honour-based' abuse (HBA) encompasses actions taken to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing. - 16.2 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
+Our staff are aware of this dynamic and additional risk factors and we take them into consideration when deciding what safeguarding action to take. - 16.3 If staff are concerned that a child may be at risk of HBA or who has suffered from HBA, they should speak to the designated safeguarding lead.

-15.4 Female Genital Mutilation
+16.4 Female Genital Mutilation

-- 15.4.1 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal and a form of child abuse with long-lasting harmful consequences. - 15.4.2 FGM is carried out on females of any age, from babies to teenagers to women.
+- 16.4.1 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal and a form of child abuse with long-lasting harmful consequences. - 16.4.2 FGM is carried out on females of any age, from babies to teenagers to women.
 Our staff are trained to be aware of risk indicators, including concerns expressed by girls about going on a long holiday during the summer break.
 If staff are concerned that a child may be at risk of FGM or who has suffered FGM, they should speak to the designated safeguarding lead.
 Teachers are also under legal duty to report to the police where they discover that FGM has been carried out on a child under 18.
-In such circumstances, teachers will personal report the matter to the police as well as informing the designated safeguarding lead.
+In such circumstances, teachers will personally report the matter to the police as well as informing the designated safeguarding lead.